The Party of Moderate Progress Within the Bounds of the Law: Legal status of the party

 From today's perspective, the freedom Hašek and his colleagues exercised for their party activities seems amazing, given the Habsburg Monarchy's contempt for the party system and the monarchy's lack of a constitutional role for political parties.
 In legal practice at the time, the concept of "party" was used either in the sense of a political "club", an "association" or in the sense of "electoral list" as outlined in contemporaneous electoral regulations.
 A party law was not issued in Austria until 1975.
 Prior to this date, a party could be founded either by a simple statement of the participants (see. the later foundations of the ÖVP, SPÖ and KPÖ, known as "Declarations of Independence"), or by a "founding agreement" according to the rules of the Association Act.

-Starting in 1867, founding legally recognized associations with no longer required approval of the supervisory authority, and they were instead only subject to a four-week "prohibition period" (§ 6), which the PMPWBL effortlessly survived due to its "pro-state" demeanor.
+Starting in 1867, founding legally recognized associations no longer required the approval of the supervisory authority, and these were instead only subjected to a four-week "prohibition period" (§ 6), which the PMPWBL effortlessly survived due to its "pro-state" demeanor.
 However, due to the presumed danger of parties in the Association Act, association activities were regulated in great detail.
 These regulations included the obligation to report all association activities to the government, and the right of the government to send officers to supervise the association.
 The election events of the PMPWBL were also subject to police supervision.
 While the supervising officer was allowed to dissolve meetings, he was explicitly forbidden to interfere in the debate or talk to anyone other than the club chairman, which severely curtailed his practical threat to PMPWBL public gatherings: